-If you're an overseas investor, you can be a non-resident investor or a notified foreign investor (NFI).
+If you're an overseas investor, you can either be a

 Portfolio investment entity (PIE) income is taxed differently depending on your situation.

 If you're a non-resident who holds an investment in a foreign investment PIE, you can notify the PIE you want to be a notified foreign investor (NFI).

 - resident in New Zealand

 - a non-resident trustee of a New Zealand trust